This is a guest post from Christine Trodella, Head of Americas, Workplace from Facebook.

 Then, evaluate how your teams are being recognised, and find ways to recognise top talent virtually.
 Every month I organise an all-hands meeting with my entire team where I work with my senior leadership to recognise an employee with our “Impact Award.”
 I love handing it out to someone who has positively impacted their teams, and it’s a great way to share a celebratory moment.
 I also created a group on Workplace, Facebook’s workplace-collaboration platform, which we use to spark non-work related conversations, similar to what you’d discuss during breaks at the office.

 In short: grant yourself and your teams the flexibility you all need to take care of yourselves first, and still ultimately meet your business goals.
 Think of our unique times as a challenge to yourself as a leader, and rise to the occasion.
-Small things, like revisiting KPIs, reminding your teams to take a vacation (and setting an example by doing so yourself!), and closing communication gaps will eventually ladder up to the big change.
+Small things, like revisiting KPIs, reminding your teams to take a vacation (and setting an example by doing so and enjoying a break at hotel Carmel!), and closing communication gaps will eventually ladder up to the big change.
 It’s up to you to set the tone for your teams and convince them that their work is making a difference.